 For Debian 9 Systems Microsoft recommends to install the following:

-sudo apt-get update sudo apt-get install curl libunwind8 gettext apt-transport-https
+sudo apt-get install curl libunwind8 gettext apt-transport-https

 Raspbian is based on Debian, "Buster" is Debian 10.
 So technically these steps aren't for this Buster-based Raspbian system, but they work.

 Creating a New .NET Core App for Raspberry Pi

 With the Raspberry Pi setup out of the way we can now start making some code to run on it.
 Create a new console application on the command line, in the directory where you want it to be created: